★★★★★ 5.0 CheckatradeFully insuredFree inspections

 The mistake a lot of people make is trying to get rid of it too aggressively.
 That is where damage happens.
 Slate roofs need a bit more care than people think, and using the wrong method can do more harm than the moss itself.

-In this guide, we’ll explain how to remove moss from roof slates safely, what to avoid, and when it makes sense to get a roofer involved.
+In this guide, we’ll explain how to remove moss from roof slates safely, what to avoid, and when it makes sense to get a roofer involved through our specialist roof moss removal service.

 Why moss grows on slate roofs